guiverdoodt92/gui-verdoodt/README.md

-- 👋 Hi, I’m @gui-verdoodt
+- 👋 Hi, I’m @gui-ducci
 - 👀 I’m interested in technology and the future of computer programmers
 - 🌱 I’m currently learning Python for automation
 - 💞️ I’m looking to collaborate on automation projects
-- 📫 How to reach me https://www.beacons.page/guiverdoodt
+- 📫 How to reach me https://www.beacons.page/gui_ducci

 <!---
 gui-verdoodt/gui-verdoodt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.